microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-delegated-grant-msgraph.md

 ## Step 3: Grant a delegated permission to the service principal

 In this step, we'll grant the service principal a delegated permission (or scope) that's exposed by Microsoft Graph.
-In the following example, the object ID of Microsoft Graph is `943603e4-e787-4fe9-93d1-e30f749aae3`.
-We'll grant the `Group.Read.All` scope to our service principal and grant consent on behalf of all users in the tenant.
+In the following example, the object ID of Microsoft Graph in this tenant is `943603e4-e787-4fe9-93d1-e30f749aae3`.
+The object ID of our service principal is `ef969797-201d-4f6b-960c-e9ed5f31dab5`.
+We'll grant the `User.Read.All` scope to our service principal and grant consent on behalf of one user identified by user ID `1ed8ac56-4827-4733-8f80-86adc2e67db5`.

 <!-- {
   "blockType": "request",